hendrickl/unity_vr_honeybee/readme.md

 ## Contributing

 If you would like to contribute to this project, you can create pull requests with your modifications.
-We appreciate any contributions that can improve the application.
+I appreciate any contributions that can improve the application.